lddubeau/wed/packages/core/doc/usage.rst

 Known limitations:

 * Wed does not load documents containing XML comments (``<!-- ... -->``) or
   CDATA sections.

-* Wed does not load documents that include processing instructions other than the ``<?xml ...>`` declaration at the very top of documents.
-(Some hold that the XML declaration is not a processing instruction.
-The distinction is irrelevant to the point being made here.)
+* Wed does not load documents that include processing instructions.
+(The ``<?xml ...>`` at the very top of documents is not a processing instruction, but an XML declaration, which wed handles just fine.)

 * Wed supports most of Relax NG, with a few limitations.
 See the `salve
   <https://github.com/mangalam-research/salve/>`_ package for details.